Shyft-to/js/README.md

   - `read()`: Returns on-chain and off-chain cNFT data.
   - `readAll()`: Returns on-chain and off-chain data of all cNFTs in the wallet.
   - `readAllV2()`: A paginated version of Read All Compressed NFTs API, returns the list of cNFTs in a wallet.
 A maximum of 50 NFTs are returned in a single API request.
+  - `readSelected()`: Returns on-chain and off-chain data of selected compressed NFTs.

 ### Fetch an NFT